Bold.org is our top pick for online scholarship funding.

 How to Reduce Paperwork and Facilitate the Process

 Going with an established scholarship platform like Bold.org significantly reduces the amount of paperwork you need to do.
 When you create a scholarship with an existing nonprofit, you don’t need to establish your own foundation or work on setting up tax paperwork for your donors.
 The organization takes care of all the behind-the-scenes work for you, so you don’t have to spend your time on administrative tasks.

-Now that your scholarship is established, it’s time to advertise it so you get some applicants.
+Now that your scholarship is established, it’s time to advertise it so students know to apply.
 With a private foundation or nonprofit, you would need to develop an advertising plan to make potential recipients aware of the award, the application requirements, and the deadline.
 If you create your scholarship with an online platform, it handles all the advertising for you.

 Once you reach the deadline and have all the applications, you can go through them to select the recipient.
 The number of applications you have will depend on the eligibility rules, the deadline, and the application requirements.
 For example, you may get more applications for a no-essay award than for a scholarship that requires applicants to provide a personal statement or a video application.

-If you set up your scholarship with Bold.org, you won’t have to go through each individual application yourself, which could be prohibitively time-consuming.
-Bold.org has a team of reviewers on staff.
+If you set up your scholarship with an organization, you can save time by not having to go through each individual application yourself.
+For example, Bold.org has a team of reviewers on staff.
 These experts will read all the applications for your scholarship and narrow down the field to several of the most qualified candidates.
-Then you can review this small group of applications and determine who should receive the scholarship.
+Then you can review this small group of applications and determine who you believe should receive the scholarship.

 If you don’t want to fund the scholarship entirely by yourself, you can accept donations.
 There are several ways to raise money.
 You could ask members of your church or community foundation to donate.
 Another option is sending the details to family members and friends.